TopSwagCode/AspNetCore.GRPC/README.md

   </ItemGroup>
 ```

 This will enable the auto generation of server code, which will help us creating the Weather service.
-Creating WeatherForecastService.cs and implementing the generated code will look something like this:
+Create WeatherForecastService.cs and implementing the generated code will look something like this:

 ```csharp
     public class WeatherForecastService : WeatherForecasts.WeatherForecastsBase